murdockhou/Single-Stage-Multi-person-Pose-Machines/README.md

 Unofficial implementation of arxiv paper ["Single-Stage Multi-Person Pose Machines"](https://arxiv.org/abs/1908.09220), detail imformation can see this paper or check this [csdn link](https://blog.csdn.net/Murdock_C/article/details/100545377) only for reference.

+## TODO

+- [ ] custom distribute training is not work well, I trained for 10 epochs and nothing can be learned at all.
+So if anyone is familiar with this, please help me to check it and make it work.
+- [ ] using tf.keras to run distribute training

 ## Requirement
 * tensorflow 2.0.0
 * python 3.6